xonev/fitbitdev.com/_posts/2017-09-18-getting-ready.markdown

 ---

 The Fitbit Ionic is coming!
-It will ship soon - as of this writing the preorder form still says it could be three to four weeks - but when it does we will be ready.
-Ready to create some apps, that is.
-I have done quite a bit of research already to get a head start on creating apps, and, while I have not found many ready-made tools (Fitbit studio is not available yet, no emulator will be shipping, we don't have our watches, etc.), with a bit of creativity there is still plenty to learn and plenty to do.
+It will ship soon - as of this writing the preorder form still says it could be three to four weeks - and when it does we will be ready to create some apps.
+I have done quite a bit of research already to get a head start, and, while I have not found many ready-made tools (Fitbit studio is not available yet, no emulator will be shipping, we don't have our watches, etc.), with a bit of creativity there is still plenty to learn and plenty to do.